Vineet R. Shenoy

 IEEE International Conference on Image Processing, 2023

-We obtain the Blood Volume Pulse (BVP) wave from facial video by solving an inverse problem with learnable priors
+We obtain the Blood Volume Pulse (BVP) wave from facial video by solving an inverse problem with learnable priors.

 scalable-realtime Scalable and Real-time Multi-Camera Vehicle Detection, Re-Identification, and Tracking